Chichester Counselling Services

 What happens when you contact us?

 First we ask you for some basic information and arrange an initial appointment with you, to discuss your counselling needs.
-This is an important discussion, which helps us identify what kind of help will be best for you.
+This is an important discussion, which helps us identify what kind of help will work best for you.

-If you then decide that you would like counselling with us, we place your name on our waiting list, along with your availability details.
+If you then decide you would like counselling with us, we place your name on our waiting list, along with your availability details.
 As soon as an appropriate counsellor becomes available, we contact you and make an appointment for you to start your weekly counselling sessions.

 Training, qualifications & experience